 19.3.11.3 Scrambler

 The data field shall be scrambled by the scrambler defined in 17.3.5.5.
-The Clause 17 TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT shall not be present; therefore, the initial state of the scrambler shall be set to a pseudorandom nonzero seed.
+The Clause 17 TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT, DYN_BANDWIDTH_IN_NON_HT and SCRAMBLER_INITIAL_VALUE are not present in an HT PPDU; therefore, the first 7 bits of the scrambling sequence are set to a 7-bit pseudorandom nonzero integer.

 21.2.2 TXVECTOR and RXVECTOR parameters